ramkrishna0071/trip_planner/README.md

   management.
 - An OpenAI API key stored in `OPENAI_API_KEY` if you want to call the hosted model.
 Without it, the system falls back to deterministic stub responses.
+- A Tavily API key (`TAVILY_API_KEY`) for live web search.
+When absent the orchestrator retains heuristic city highlights and logs the fallback path.
 - Optional: credentials for your preferred web-search adapter.
 The default implementation does not require authentication, but you can plug in your own tool by editing `app/tools/websearch.py`.